wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-user-error-recovery.md

 ###PowerShell
 Use PowerShell to programmatically perform database restore.

-To restore a deleted database, use the [Start-AzureSqlDatabaseRestore](https://msdn.microsoft.com/zh-cn/library/dn720218.aspx?f=255&MSPPError=-2147217396) cmdlet. <!-- deleted by customization  --><!-- keep by customization: begin --><!-- <!-- keep by customization: end --> For a detailed walk through, please see our [how-to <!-- deleted by customization video](http://azure.microsoft.com/documentation/videos/restore-a-deleted-sql-database-with-microsoft-azure-powershell/). --><!-- keep by customization: begin --> video](http://azure.microsoft.com/documentation/videos/restore-a-deleted-sql-database-with-microsoft-azure-powershell/).--><!-- keep by customization: end -->
+To restore a deleted database, use the [Start-AzureSqlDatabaseRestore](https://msdn.microsoft.com/zh-cn/library/dn720218.aspx?f=255&MSPPError=-2147217396) cmdlet.
+For a detailed walk through, please see our [how-to video](http://azure.microsoft.com/documentation/videos/restore-a-deleted-sql-database-with-microsoft-azure-powershell/).

 1. Find the deleted database and its deletion date from the list of deleted databases.